This document is for a development version of Ceph.

 Set the time of day to finish automatic balancing in HHMM format:

 Restrict automatic balancing to this day of the week or later.
-Uses the same conventions as crontab, 0 or 7 is Sunday, 1 is Monday, and so on:
+Uses the same conventions as crontab, 0 is Sunday, 1 is Monday, and so on:

 ceph config set mgr mgr/balancer/begin_weekday 0

 Restrict automatic balancing to this day of the week or earlier.
-Uses the same conventions as crontab, 0 or 7 is Sunday, 1 is Monday, and so on:
+Uses the same conventions as crontab, 0 is Sunday, 1 is Monday, and so on: